atdd-bdd/GherkinExecutorForJava/README.md

 The table form for expressing shared understanding came from Ward Cunningham's FIT (Framework for Integrated Testing).
 Gherkin was created by Aslak Hellesøy.
-The process for creating unit tests (ala SpecFlow) was from Gojko Adzic.
+The process for creating unit tests (ala SpecFlow) was from Gáspár Nagy.
 Dan North coined the term “Behavior Driven Development”.

 ### More Information